 Keep in mind that there are annual or bi-annual fees to be paid to your state to maintain your LLC status.

-With that said get acquainted with your state’s SOS (secretary of state) because they are usually the ones to handle business entities within your state.
+With that said, get acquainted with your state’s SOS (Secretary of State) because they are usually the ones to handle business entities within your state.

-First things first your state may require you to obtain a general business license even if operating your business online.
+First things first, your state may require you to obtain a general business license even if operating your business online.

+If creating a website totally freaks you out, I get ya.
 That is why sites like Etsy, and Square exist.
-So head on over to those sites for the easiest online selling set up.
-The downside is that the URL you always share will not be a lovely URL with your business name but rather something like
+So head on over to those sites for the easiest online selling setup.
+The downside is that the URL you always share will not be a lovely URL with your business name but rather something like:

-Instead of the beautiful url of mybeautifulnailbiz.com Do you see that?
+Instead of the beautiful URL of mybeautifulnailbiz.com, do you see that?

 Alright, I don’t think I need to make this any more complicated.

-Remember sole prop or, LLC…
+- Sole prop or, LLC…

-Will you be using your SSN or applying for an EIN to do business…
+- Will you be using your SSN or applying for an EIN to do business…

-Your name or a DBA filing for the name of your business…
+- Your name or a DBA filing for the name of your business…

-Checking with your state to see if you need a business license or other forms to fill out as an online business…
+- Check with your state to see if you need a business license or other forms to fill out as an online business…

-A Sales Tax License…
+- A Sales Tax License…

-A domain name and online store builder like Shopify…
+- A domain name and online store builder like Shopify…

-Or simply use Etsy or Square for now if setting up a website freaks you.
+- Or simply use Etsy or Square for now, if setting up a website freaks you.